rachelli23/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](scppart1.png)

 To not continously rewrite my username and to save a lot of time I made a .ssh/config file.
 Making edits in VSCode, I save time by making an alias so the computer remembers my username and I don't have to rewrite it multple times.
-I also copied a file using the alias, bu writing ```ssh ieng6 ``` in the terminal.
+I also copied a file using the alias, by writing ```ssh ieng6 ``` in the terminal.

 ### Setup Github Access from ieng6